alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 The pattern that has been developed, through participation of stakeholders and users, attempts to address both negative and positive duties, while also making room for core attributes such as user autonomy.
 In the context of mental healthcare, this inclusion of autonomy can be problematic in the most severe cases where it is simply not viable (e.g. severe forms of psychosis).
 However, recall that a pattern is a starting point or scaffold; it is not a checklist of *jointly sufficient claims and supporting evidence*.
 Therefore, if a particular type of claim is inappropriate due to contextual factors that are determined during project scoping or stakeholder engagement, it can be adjusted as necessary.

-!!! info "Why does this pattern matter?"
+!!! question "Why does this pattern matter?"

     In recent years, many tools for improving and supporting the trustworthy and responsible development of DMHTs have been proposed.
 One key advancement is the [Digital Technology Assessment Criteria for Health and Social Care](https://transform.england.nhs.uk/key-tools-and-info/digital-technology-assessment-criteria-dtac/) (DTAC).
 This form provides guidance on assessing four technical components (in addition to a contextual component):